Free GAQM CLSSGB-001 Exam Actual Questions & Explanations

 Use this topic map to guide your study for GAQM CLSSGB-001 (Certified Lean Six Sigma Green Belt (CLSSGB)) within the Certified Lean Six Sigma Green Belt path.

-• Six Sigma and Organizational Goals: Understand how Six Sigma frameworks align with business strategy and how to define project objectives that support organizational priorities.
+• Six Sigma and Organizational Goals: Understand how Six Sigma frameworks align with business strategy, quality objectives, and performance metrics.
+You must be able to connect improvement initiatives to measurable organizational outcomes.

-• Collecting and Summarizing Data: Design data collection plans, ensure measurement validity, and use statistical summaries to support fact-based improvement recommendations.
+• Collecting and Summarizing Data: Design data collection plans, ensure measurement validity and reliability, and use descriptive statistics to summarize findings.
+Understand sampling methods and data quality considerations in improvement projects.

 Question Formats & What They Test